cozygene/refactor/README.md

 ####Python

-Executed refactor.py script in the 'python' folder from the command line as follows:
+Execute the refactor.py script found in the 'python' folder from the command line as follows:

 ```
 python refactor.py --datafile <datafile> --k <k>
 ```
-There are also optional arguments you can include (more details under "Input" section):
+Additional optional arguments can be included (for more details see "Input"):
 ```
 python refactor.py --datafile <datafile> --k <k> --covarfile [covarfile] --t [t] --numcomp [numcomp] --stdth [stdth] --out [out]
 ```

-Information about required dependencies of the Python version and their installation is described at "Dependencies" section.

 ##### Demo
 The following demo computes the ReFACTor components of a simulated example dataset and performs an EWAS.
 The demo shows that while a standard PCA cannot adjust the data well, using ReFACTor can adjust the data similarly to using the true cell proportions.
 From the command line run: